 Dual Boss: Before the final boss fight.
 One wears a red helmet, the other brown.

 Enemy Without: Subtle, but he shares the same general size and build as James.

 Lightning Bruiser: He's positively cat-like when the story calls for it, even capable of moving fast while underwater.

 One-Hit Kill: He has a number of moves and attacks that could kill you in one hit.
 The most prominent is his overhead slash using his Great Knife.

 The player can do the overhead slash as well when he acquires the weapon.
 It does massive damage to anything it hits but it won't always guarantee a death blow especially towards bosses.
 Hitting Pyramid Head with his own weapon would only stun him for a while.

-Rape Is a Special Kind of Evil: Arguably a personification of the concept - not rape, but rape as a crime with no possible absolution deserving of specific and extremely harsh punishment.
+Rape Is a Special Kind of Evil: Arguably a personification of the concept — not rape, but rape as a crime with no possible absolution and deserving of specific and extremely harsh punishment.

 Series Mascot: He has become the franchise's mascot.
 Appearing in many game instalments, spin-offs, and cameos and guest appearances in other games and even from other source materials like comics and the movies.
 He also has a number of knockoffs like Origin's Butcher and Downpour's Bogeyman.

 Weapon of Choice: Most often his signature weapon, the Great Knife, though he does carry a simple spear from time to time.